 This argument begins by making explicit the \emph{retention assumption} behind current distillation evaluation: that if a student matches the teacher on the primary metric, then it has preserved the relevant teacher capability.
 As developed in Section~\ref{sec:retention}, this assumption is convenient, but it is not warranted.
 Matching the teacher under one observable does not imply matching the teacher under others.
 We therefore reframe distillation as a \emph{lossy projection} of teacher behavior rather than a faithful copy of teacher capability.
 This framing shifts the central question from how much score the student retained to which teacher capabilities were projected away.

 The case for loss accounting is not merely conceptual.
 As Section~\ref{sec:evidence} shows, prior work has already identified teacher--student divergences in predictive distributions, internal representations, robustness, calibration, subgroup behavior, privacy and memorization, reasoning faithfulness, on-policy stability, refusal boundaries, grounding, and synthetic-data diversity \citep{stanton2021doeskd,ojha2023whatknowledge,mohanty2023whatislost,hebbalaguppe2024calibrationtransfer,stacey2024distillingrobustness,jagielski2023students,zhang2025membershipmemorization,chen2025reasoningdontalways,song2026onpolicy,shumailov2024collapse}.
-We synthesize these findings into a taxonomy of \emph{off-metric distillation losses}.
+We synthesize these findings into a taxonomy of \emph{off-metric distillation losses}, showing that the problem is not a lack of evidence about teacher--student divergence, but the absence of a reporting norm that accounts for such divergence as loss.
 Building on that taxonomy, Section~\ref{sec:scenario-preservation} turns this position into a recommendation: distillation should be evaluated through scenario-specific preservation targets, not only by score retention.
 To make this operational, we propose a \textbf{Distillation Loss Statement} that reports the deployment context, primary metric, critical off-metric capabilities, preservation targets, stress distributions, observed losses, accepted losses, and deployment implications.

 Finally, we situate this proposal in Section~\ref{sec:related} relative to adjacent work and objections.
 Existing research studies particular losses, particular preservation methods, and broader documentation norms, but it does not yet provide a general norm for reporting teacher-to-student capability change \citep{mitchell2019modelcards,gebru2021datasheets,zhao2024measurediversity,tramer2024dp}.
 The main limitation, revisited in Section~\ref{sec:conclusion}, is that many off-metric capabilities are difficult to define and measure, especially for black-box teachers, and some teacher behaviors should not be preserved.
 Even so, explicit loss accounting could change how distillation results are interpreted: it would help researchers, reviewers, and deployers distinguish useful compression from unexamined capability erosion, and move distillation from a score-retention exercise toward an accountable transformation.